Campylobacter jejuni

 Campylobacter is a genus of bacteria that is among the most common causes of bacterial infections in humans worldwide.
 Campylobacter means "curved rod", deriving from the Greek kampylos (curved) and baktron (rod).
 Of its many species, C. jejuni is considered one of the most important from both a microbiological and public health perspective.

 C. jejuni is commonly associated with poultry, and is also commonly found in animal feces.
 Campylobacter is a helical-shaped, non-spore-forming, Gram-negative, microaerophilic, nonfermenting motile bacterium with a single flagellum at one or both poles, which are also oxidase-positive and grow optimally at 37 to 42 °C. When exposed to atmospheric oxygen, C. jejuni is able to change into a coccal form.
 This species of pathogenic bacteria is one of the most common causes of human gastroenteritis in the world.
 Food poisoning caused by Campylobacter species can be severely debilitating, but is rarely life-threatening.
 It has been linked with subsequent development of Guillain–Barré syndrome, which usually develops two to three weeks after the initial illness.
 Individuals with recent C. jejuni infections develop Guillain-Barré syndrome at a rate of 0.3 per 1000 infections, about 100 times more often than the general population.
-Another chronic condition that may be associated with Campylobacter infection is reactive arthritis.
+Another chronic condition that may be associated with campylobacter infection is reactive arthritis.
 Reactive arthritis is a complication strongly associated with a particular genetic make-up.
 That is, persons who have the human leukocyte antigen B27 (HLA-B27) are most susceptible.
 Most often, the symptoms of reactive arthritis will occur up to several weeks after infection.

 History

-In 1886 a pediatrician, Theodor Escherich, observed Campylobacters from diarrhea samples of children.
-The first isolation of C. jejuni was in Brussels, Belgium, from stool samples of a patient with diarrhea.
+Campylobacter jejuni was originally named Vibrio jejuni due to its likeness to Vibrio spp. until 1963.
+Seabald and Vernon proposed the genus Campylobacter due to its low levels of guanine and cytosine, non-fermentative metabolism, and microaerophilic growth requirements.
+The first well recorded incident of Campylobacter infection occurred in 1938.
+Campylobacter found in milk caused diarrhea among 355 inmates in two state institutions in Illinois.
+C. jejuni was first discovered in the small intestines of humans in the 1970s, however, symptoms have been noted since the early 20th century.
+The CDC, USDA and FDA collectively identified C. jejuni as responsible for over 40% of bacterial gastroenteritis found in laboratories as of 1996.